kguzek/guzek-uk-liveseries-server/README.md

 - sort_by -- one of the fields you wish to sort by, e.g. `seeders`
 - sort_direction -- `"asc"` or `"ascending"`, defaults to descending
-- select -- `"top_result"`: this returns only the "best" torrent, according to an [arbitrary algorithm](https://github.com/kguzek/guzek-uk-liveseries-server/tree/main/src/torrentIndexers/torrentIndexer.ts#L130).
+- select -- `"top_result"`: this returns only the "best" torrent, according to my [selection algorithm](https://github.com/kguzek/guzek-uk-liveseries-server/tree/main/src/torrentIndexers/torrentIndexer.ts#L149).
 Defaults to returning the whole list of results

 Example: